-This page contains information on disabled access, how to book access tickets and accessible performances for all MIF shows.
-As MIF is dedicated to world premieres and special events, a number of which are staged in unusual venues and found spaces, many of our projects are still in the planning stages.
-As our plans develop, we’ll post more information and updates about access to our venues and accessible performances.
-Venue-specific access information can be found on the webpage for each event.
+As MIF is dedicated to world premieres and special events, some of which are staged in unusual venues and found spaces, many of our projects are still in the planning stages when they are announced.

 For a full map of disabled parking bays in Manchester city centre, please visit the Manchester City Council website.